 QCR has been called “the gospel of real life shit” (Divide and Conquer).
 The Queens, NYC-based band is home to the Southern-flavored songwriting of guitarist Marlon Hurt.
 As an expat Atlanta boy living in New York City, Marlon’s music showcases a meeting of opposites: blues meets pop; hooks meet poetry.
 This playful take on established Americana styles led some critics to declare QCR one of the best emerging bands of 2019 (Indie Spoonful; Please Pass the Indie).

 QCR works closely with producer, soul singer-songwriter, and former member, Jesse Maxwell.

 Queens County Roots is:

 Rachel Dalton, lead vocals

-Marlon Hurt, guitar, vocals
+Marlon Hurt, guitar, lap steel, harmonica, vocals

-Hope Johnson, keyboard, vocals
+Hope Johnson, keyboards, vocals

 Dominic Farnan, bass

 Rachel headed up the long-lived, Brooklyn-based soul outfit, The Irresponsibles.
 Marlon is the main songwriter of the group, and was the driving artistic force behind the original blues band, The Hurt Project.
 Hope is a Brooklyn native and half of the duo Hope and Maggie, whose song videos have over a quarter million views on YouTube.
 Josh is a multi-instrumentalist from Boston, formerly with the group Wonder City.
 Dom was the bandleader for Backyard Soul.
 Luke has been a staple of the NYC rock and blues scene for many years.